LuciaGiagnolini12/FileSystem_to_BoDi/README.md

   - Python `os` library for filesystem metadata
   - Apache Tika for content-based metadata
   - ExifTool for format-specific technical metadata
-- Semantic transformation of captured information into RDF entities compliant with BoDi ontology
+- Transformation of captured information into RDF entities compliant with BoDi ontology
 - Final integrity checks to ensure no operations have compromised the authenticity of original materials

 **Output**: RDF files of the archive structure with comprehensive technical metadata.